Table of Contents

 - Traumatic damage

-Types of brain disorders
+Types of brain disorders and diseases

 A tumor is the extra growth of cells that has the capability of clogging a part of your body.
 When found in the brain, it can be dangerous enough to block some of the functions of the brain depending on its location.